eclipse/kapua/docs/user-manual/en/jwt_security.md

 ## Use random generated keys

 By default Kapua will look for keys in the path specified by `authentication.session.jwt.private.key` and `authentication.session.jwt.public.key` system properties at startup (see below).
-If such properties are not set, or if Kapua can't find those files, it will automatically generate new random private and public keys.
+If such properties are not set Kapua will automatically generate new random private and public keys, while an error will be thrown if such files could not be found.

 ## Use custom keys